1) Do you provide eyeglasses?

 2) How does one qualify for a discounted hearing aid?

 Answer: To qualify, an individual has to fill out an application, include documents that support the need for assistance, and then the LHC reviews the information and makes a determination.
-Typically, if your income is less than $23,340 annually, you probably will qualify.
+Typically, if your income is less than $35,000 annually, you probably will qualify for some level of assistance.
 We do ask for other information that is considered.
 All applications must have all the documents requested included, or the application is considered incomplete.

 3) How do I get an application?